 - Make the password at least 8 characters long.
 The longer the better.
 Longer passwords are harder for thieves to crack.
 Consider using passphrases.
 Include numbers, capital letters, and symbols.

 - Don’t use dictionary words.
 If it’s in the dictionary, there is a chance someone will guess it.
 There’s even software that criminals use that can guess words used in dictionaries.

 - Change passwords.
 Passwords should be changed every 60 to 90 days.

 - Don’t post it in plain sight.
-This might seem obvious, but studies have found that a lot of people post their password on their monitor with a sticky note.
+This might seem obvious, but studies have found that a lot of people post their passwords on their monitors with sticky notes.

 - Consider using a password manager.
 Programs or Web services let you create a different very strong password for each of your accounts, but you only have to remember the one password to access the program or secure site that stores your passwords for you.

 - Consider using multi-factor authentication.
 Set up multi-factor authentication that requires a code that is displayed on your phone.
 This way hackers cannot access an account without having physical access to your phone.

 While cybercriminals and external threats should be cause for concern, insider threats are a leading cause of HIPAA data breaches.
 Insider threats include employees or contractors that snoop or access patient information without authorization.
 Snooping on patient records may be malicious or simply done out of curiosity, but either way, this unauthorized access is considered a HIPAA data breach.
 To reduce the chance of insider threats, follow these steps:

 - Minimize the amount of access that an employee or contractor has.
 These individuals should only have the minimum access needed to perform their job functions.